tharindu96/chat-room/README.md

 ### Features

-- User to User direct chat
-- Multiple Chat Rooms
-- Non-Blocking IO Server
+- Users can select a username

-### Implemention Details
+### Implementation Details

 - 2 threads for handling the listening socket and the clients

 ---

 ## Client

-- using cdk (curses development kit) for tabbed or gtk3 IDK

 ---